 The surgeon uses a robotic device to carry out the operation.
 Six small incisions (cuts) are made by the surgeon then the instruments are inserted.
 It is important to remember that the instruments and robot are controlled by the surgeon.
-This method allows better views inside the patient, which means the surgeon can operate with greater precision.
+This method allows the surgeon to operate with greater precision.